The Cheapest Cars to Insure in 2025

 • If drivers of a particular type of car file claims more often, they will typically pay more for insurance, even if they have a good driving record.
 This is why sports cars, which are more likely to be involved in accidents, are often more expensive to insure.

 • Vehicles that are expensive or cost more to repair also tend to have higher insurance prices.
 This is because insurance companies anticipate having to pay out more for a comprehensive or collision insurance claim, which covers the cost to repair or replace your vehicle.
-It is also part of the reason car insurance rates may decrease as your car ages — increased availability of replacement parts can make a repair cheaper.
+It is also part of the reason car insurance rates may go down as your car ages.
+Widely available replacement parts can make a repair cheaper.

-• Lastly, car theft also plays a role in your rates.
-Thieves tend to target certain cars, so you'll pay more for insurance if you drive one of those cars.
+• Car theft also plays a role in your rates.
+Thieves tend to target certain cars, so you'll pay more for insurance if you drive one of them.

-Drivers should keep in mind that there are many other factors at play that impact auto insurance rates, such as age and driving record.
+Drivers should keep in mind that many other factors impact auto insurance rates, such as age and driving record.

 Are stick-shift cars cheaper to insure?

-Overall yes, stick-shift cars are slightly cheaper to insure than automatic cars.
+Yes, stick-shift cars are slightly cheaper to insure than automatic cars overall.
 However, the difference is only a few dollars a month.
-Many offer slightly lower rates for manual vehicles since they tend to be less expensive to repair and less desirable to steal.
+Many insurance companies offer slightly lower rates for manual vehicles since they tend to cost less to repair and are less likely to be stolen.

 Best cars to insure for young drivers

-The Honda CR-V and Mazda CX-5 are the most affordable cars to insure for young drivers.
+The Ford Escape and Toyota Tacoma are the most affordable cars to insure for young drivers, with rates under $480 per month on average.

 They're both about 13% cheaper than average for 21-year-olds.